Scaling limit of soliton lengths in a multicolor box-ball system: Open questions and final remarks

 A further discretization of the continuous box state in dKdV leads to the ultradiscrete KdV (udKdV) equation, which corresponds to the $\kappa=1$ BBS by Takahashi-Satsuma \cite{takahashi1990soliton}:

-where $u_{k}^{t}$ denotes the number of balls at time $t$ in box $k$.
+where $U_{k}^{t}$ denotes the number of balls at time $t$ in box $k$.

-The scaling limit of soliton numbers and lengths of various BBS with random initial configuration has been studiced extensively \cite{levine2017phase, kuniba2018large, kuniba2018randomized}, including the present paper.
-Hence a natural open question is to gereralize the similar program to the case of discrete KdV (as opposed to ultradiscrete).
-For instance, if we initialize dKdV \eqref{eq:dKdV} so that the first $n$ box states are independent $\textup{Exp}(1)$ random variables and evolve the system until solitons come out, what are the scaling limit of the soliton lengths and numbers as $n\rightarrow \infty$?
+The scaling limit of soliton numbers and lengths of various BBS with random initial configuration has been studied extensively \cite{levine2020phase, kuniba2020large, kuniba2018randomized}, including the present paper.
+Hence a natural open question is to generalize the similar program to the case of discrete KdV (as opposed to ultradiscrete).
+For instance, suppose we initialize dKdV \eqref{eq:dKdV} so that the first $n$ box states are independent $\textup{Exp}(1)$ random variables and evolve the system until solitons come out.
+What is the scaling limit of the soliton lengths and numbers as $n\rightarrow \infty$?
 Can we at least obtain estimates on their expectation?
-These are much harder question for dKdV because not everything decomposes into solitons: just like in the usual KdV, there is chaotic ``radiation'' left behind.
+These are much harder questions for dKdV because not everything decomposes into solitons: just like in the usual KdV, there is chaotic ``radiation'' left behind.